-This chocolate mocha panna cotta is an easy treat to whip up and one that you can feel good about eating.
+This chocolate mocha panna cotta is an easy low carb treat to whip up and one that you can feel good about eating.
 Only 3.5g net carbs and Paleo too!

 Lately I’ve been into chocolate mocha flavors.
 I was experimenting with yogurt pops and made an chocolate mocha one that was fab.
 But the weather is cooling down and I decided to play around with gelatin and came up with this low carb chocolate mocha panna cotta instead.
 It’s so good and only 3.5g net carbs!